Hamza-333/Wall-Following-Robot-RL/README.md

 Models are the evaluated models stored at each evaluation during training, and also after the final evaluation after training is terminated.

-To load a pretrained model or policy run either of the following as required:
+To load a pre-trained model or policy run either of the following as required:

 example model: 'TD3_010'
 ```terminal